AI-Tech-Research-Lab/CNAS/README.md

-This repository contains the code for a Neural Architecture Search framework, based on MSUNAS[1], supporting for:
+This repository contains the code for a Neural Architecture Search framework supporting for:
-- technological and functional constraints (introduced in CNAS[2])
+- technological and functional constraints (introduced in CNAS[1])
-- Early Exit classifiers on top of OFA[3] backbones (introduced in EDANAS[4]) and constrained in their number of MAC operations (introduced in NACHOS [5])
+- Early Exit classifiers on top of OFA[2] backbones (introduced in EDANAS[3]) and constrained in their number of MAC operations (introduced in NACHOS [4])
-- Out-Of-Distribution (OOD) robustness optimization accounting for the flatness of the loss landscape (introduced in FLATNAS [6])
+- Out-Of-Distribution (OOD) robustness optimization accounting for the flatness of the loss landscape (introduced in FLATNAS [5])

 ## Requirements